hasan-ston/FinanceTracker/README.md

 ### Network Latency vs Server Performance
 Most of the response time is just the data traveling over the internet.
 Caching doesn't speed that up, but it does mean your server can handle more users, concurrent requests and your database doesn't get overloaded.
+The optimization matters for scalability and cost, even if individual users don't feel the difference.

 ### CORS (Cross-Origin Resource Sharing)
 Had to configure CORS in Flask to allow my React frontend (hosted on Vercel at a different domain) to call my Flask API (hosted on Render).
 Without CORS headers, browsers block these cross-origin requests as a security measure.
 Basically, when your frontend and backend are on different domains, you need to explicitly tell the browser "yes, this cross-origin communication is intentional."